nerc-project/nerc-docs/docs/openstack/create-and-connect-to-the-VM/assign-a-floating-IP.md

 **OR,**

-Navigate to Project -> Network -> Floating IPs
+Navigate to Project -> Network -> Floating IPs.

 To release the floating IP address back into the floating IP pool, click the Release Floating IP option in the Actions column.